salaboy/from-monolith-to-k8s/workshop.md

 Now, you have everything ready to deploy your Cloud-Native applications to Kubernetes.

-# Deploying a Cloud-Native Application
+# Version 1: Deploying a Cloud-Native Application

 In this section you will be deploying a Conference Cloud-Native application composed by 4 simple services.